meieda/architecture-center/docs/microservices/index.md

 - **Resiliency.** If you design microservices correctly, as a set of independent, loosely coupled services, then an individual service can go down without taking down the entire application.

-- **Scalability.** At cloud scale, you would like the ability to scale out the parts of the application that are especially resource intensive, without scaling out the entire application.
-With microservices, services can be scaled independently.
+- **Scalability.** At cloud scale, you want to scale out the subsystems that require more resources, without scaling out the entire application.
+A microservices architecture allows each microservice to be scaled independently.
 At the same time, by running services in containers, you pack a higher density of service instances onto a single VM.

 ## No free lunch

 These benefits don't come for free.
 This series of articles is designed to address some of the challenges of building microservices that are resilient, scalable, and manageable.

 - **Service boundaries**.
 When you build microservices, you need to think carefully about where to draw the boundaries between services.
 Once services are built and deployed in production, it can be hard to refactoring across these boundaries.
 Yet deciding on these boundaries is one of the big challenges in designing a microservices architecture.
 How big should a service be?
 When should functionality be factored into multiple services, or kept in the same service.
 In this series, we describe an approach that uses domain-driven design to find service boundaries.
-It starts with [Domain analysis](./domain-analysis.md) to find the bounded contexts, then applies a set of [tactical DDD patterns](./tactical-ddd.md) based on functional and non-functional requirements.
+It starts with [Domain analysis](./domain-analysis.md) to find the bounded contexts, then applies a set of [tactical DDD patterns](./microservice-boundaries.md) based on functional and non-functional requirements.

 - **Complexity**.
 A microservices application has more moving parts.
 Each service is simple, but the services have to work together as a whole.
 A single user operation may involve multiple services.
 In the chapter [Ingestion and workflow](./ingestion-workflow.md), we examine some of the issues around ingesting requests at high throughput, coordinating a workflow, and handling failures.